Homeowners Insurance Terms Made Simple

 Damages The money that one party is legally obligated to pay another party.

-Declarations page The page in a policy that shows the name and address of the insurer, the period of time a policy is in force, the amount of the premium and the amount of coverage.
+Declarations The page in a policy that shows the name and address of the insurer, the period of time a policy is in force, the amount of the premium and the amount of coverage.
 Keep reading to better understand your declarations page.

-Deductible The amount of the covered damage or loss that an insured is responsible for before the company pays the balance on a claim.
+Deductible The amount of the damage or loss that you’re responsible for before your company pays the balance on a claim.

 Depreciation A decrease in the value of your property (e.g. house, roof, stove, oven, etc.) due to wear and tear or becoming obsolete.

 Dwelling A structure for people to live in.

-Effective date The date that coverage goes into effect.
+Effective date The date that your coverage goes into effect.

-Endorsement An attachment to an insurance policy that amends and alters the coverage provided in the policy.
-Also called a Rider.
+Endorsement An add-on to your insurance policy that changes the coverage provided in your policy.
+Learn more about endorsements.

 Escrow Money placed in the hands of a third party until specified conditions are met.

-Expiration date The date on which an insurance policy expires.
+Expiration date The date on which your insurance policy expires.

 Fire resistive Refers to buildings made of steel and concrete or other nonflammable materials.

 Fire wall A fire resistive wall erected to slow or stop the spread of fire between parts of a building.

 Homeowners insurance policy A homeowners insurance policy financially protects your home and your family with a combination of dwelling structure coverage, personal property and personal liability insurance.

 Improvements Additions made to a building that increase its value.
-Improvements are more than just repairs.
+Fixtures, alterations, additions, installations and repairs are forms of improvements.
 Also known as betterments.

-Inflation protection Automatically adjusts your home insurance policy limits to account for increases in costs to repair or replace your home or property due to inflation.
+Inflation protection Adjusts your home insurance policy limits to account for increases in costs to repair or replace your home or property due to inflation.